Living in Arlington, VA, Virginia

 If you want to see what kind of shenanigans locals get up to in Arlington, check out the calendar of events.

-We highly recommend visiting Arlington and staying in the community in a VRBO rather than a hotel to get a feel for what it's like to live among the locals.
-You can receive discounted fares on travel via our partnership with Expedia as well.
+We highly recommend visiting Arlington and staying in the community in a VRBO rather than a hotel to get a feel for living among the locals.
+You can also receive discounted travel fares via our partnership with Expedia.

 Not shocking that the government is a big employer in Arlington.
-After all, the Pentagon is here so expect to have neighbors who work in the government and many who work for the Department of Defense.
-There are also plenty of people who work in education and there is a big tech and communication industry scene happening here.
-Overall its a strong economy and finding a job is a great strength of the area.
+After all, the Pentagon is here, so expect to have neighbors who work in the government and many who work for the Department of Defense.
+There are also plenty who work in education, and there is a growing tech and communication industry scene that targets government contracts flourishing here.
+Overall, it's a strong economy, and employment is a great strength of the area.

 Why You Should Move Here Now?